SEN: We’re in this together

 Some parents invite us to meetings with schools and other agencies, so we can all collaborate to get the best outcomes for their child.
 Consistency across different settings can be imperative, so we want to support this, wherever possible.

 We make sure we research the latest techniques in supporting children with SEND and work closely with other experts to upskill our staff and improve our offering.
 Tapping into local and national expertise is a great opportunity to share additional avenues for families to take.
 Knowledge is power!

 An example of this is how our Sheffield Hillsborough centre works with Sparkle, an autistic charity.
 This work led to a nomination for the Sparkle Sheffield Business Awards for Excellence in Autism Awareness and Customer service:

-‘Explore Learning – Explore Learning have had Sparkle Sheffield autism awareness training and they have dedicated a morning in the children’s holidays (half terms, and once a week in the summer holidays) to autistic children by delivering themed English and maths lessons for autistic children.’
+Explore Learning – ‘Explore Learning has had Sparkle Sheffield autism awareness training and they have dedicated a morning in the children’s holidays (half terms, and once a week in the summer holidays) to autistic children by delivering themed English and maths lessons for autistic children.’

-Read how this made a big impact to one of our Sheffield Hillsborough members, Sam.
+Read how this made a big impact on one of our Sheffield Hillsborough members, Sam.